stanford-esrg/retina/examples/spin/README.md

 # Spin cycles

 Busy loops inside the callback for a given number of cycles.
 This varies the per-callback processing time and approximates the impact of increasing callback complexity.

+To view the effects of busy looping, run Retina in online mode with live monitoring display enabled and observe the packet drop rate.

 ### Build and run
 ```